Grave Encounters: Visual effects

 A number of visual effects in the film were accomplished using computer-generated imagery (CGI).
-One sequence, in which a character is thrown across a room, was initially filmed as a practical effect using a stunt performer.
+One sequence, in which Houston is thrown across a room, was initially filmed as a practical effect using a stunt performer.
 Upon reviewing the footage of the stunt performer being "thrown", Minihan and Ortiz were dissatisfied with the result; they then asked the performer to run, jump, and fall to the ground several times, and completed the final effect in post-production.

 Release

 A teaser trailer for the film was first uploaded to YouTube in December 2010.
 The trailer went viral, garnering over 1.5 million views in three months.
 The film's distribution rights were acquired by Tribeca Film.

 Grave Encounters premiered on April 22, 2011, at the Tribeca Film Festival.
 It had its Italian premiere on June 1, 2011, via distributor Eagle Pictures, under the title ESP Fenomeni Paranormali.
 The film was released in the United States on August 25, 2011 in select theaters using the Eventful Demand It and video on demand via Comcast.